Why the Nicklaus Course at Pronghorn Should Be On Your Bucket List

 The 14th was the first hole that played directly into the Three Sisters, which on a clear day would be absolutely spectacular.

 Another incredible hole is the par 5 15th.
 The signature hole on the course, and one Nicklaus himself referred to as “Pine Valley West” due to the outcroppings in the fairway.
-No small comparison considering Pine Valley was rated as the #1 course in the world this year.
+No small comparison considering Pine Valley was rated as the #1 course in the world.

 From the tees this is probably the most intimidating looking hole on the course.
 It’s long and it appears that there are very few good landing spots for your drive.